 Abandonment of the unit.
 If the family appears to have vacated the unit without giving proper notice, the PHA will follow state and local landlord-tenant law pertaining to abandonment before taking possession of the unit.
 If necessary, the PHA will secure the unit immediately to prevent vandalism and other criminal activity.

-Over-Income Families [24 CFR 960.261 and FR 11/26/04, p.
-68786]
+Over-Income Families [24 CFR 960.261; FR Notice 7/26/18]